 Safe medications to take during pregnancy

 As a general rule, don’t take any medication while pregnant unless it is necessary.
-Having said that, these groups of medications and home remedies have no known harmful effects during pregnancy, when taken according to the package directions.
+Having said that, the following groups of medications and home remedies have no known harmful effects on pregnancy if taken per instruction.

 Allergy: Chlorpheniramine or Loratadine or steroid nasal spray (Budesonide)